grzesiek-galezowski/tdd-ebook/manuscript/130_Boundaries.md

 ### Example -- setting an alarm

 In the previous example, we were quite lucky because the specified logic was purely functional (i.e. it returned different results based on different inputs).
-Thanks to this, when writing out theory for the age range of 18-65, we could parameterize input values together with expected results.
+Thanks to this, when writing out the theory for the age range of 18-65, we could parameterize input values together with expected results.
 This is not always the case.
 For example, let's imagine that we have a `Clock` class that allows us to schedule an alarm.
-The class allows us to set the hour safely between 0 and 24, otherwise it throws an exception.
+The class allows us to set the hour safely between 0 and 24, otherwise, it throws an exception.

-This time, I have to write two parameterized Statements -- one where a value is returned (for valid cases) and one where exception is thrown (for invalid cases).
+This time, I have to write two parameterized Statements -- one where a value is returned (for valid cases) and one where the exception is thrown (for invalid cases).
 The first would look like this:

 ```csharp
 [Theory]